Breakdown of your role:

 Begin working on Week 1 assignments today.
-We recommend that you look through the document and plan your weeks accordingly.
+We recommend that you look through the tasks and plan your weeks accordingly.
 Some weeks are more time-intensive than others.

-Internship Requirements: We don’t require you to keep track of hours, but you are expected to meet the weekly requirements in order to get credit for the internship.
+Role Expectations: We don’t require you to keep track of hours, but you are expected to meet the weekly requirements in order to complete your role.
 Not completing the weekly assignments is the equivalent of not showing up to work.
-The following is the minimum required for the successful completion of the internship.

-- Create 1 high-quality articles during the course of your internship.
-If the article is rushed, poorly researched and/or too short, then our editors will not publish it.
+- Create high-quality articles during the course of your time with us.
+If the articles are rushed, poorly researched and/or too short, then our editors will not publish them.

 – Read and watch these thoroughly.
 They contain everything you need to create great posts and wow your editors.
 With telecommuting roles, we can’t train you in person, so it’s important to read the directions closely.
 The Writers’ Guide Book and training videos are your key to success here!
 Email your completed articles to: [email protected].

-You will receive direct feedback about your practice article in week 2, which you will need to work with and resubmit your practice article in week 2, before moving forward with new articles in week 3.
+You will receive direct feedback about your practice article, which you will need to work with and resubmit your practice article in week 3, before moving forward with new articles.

-Week 3 Onwards: Before writing, you’ll need to get your article topics approved.
+Week 4 Onwards: Before writing, you’ll need to get your article topics approved.
 Put your topic ideas into the “(Current Month’s) Articles” tab as early as possible.
 Once approved, you can begin researching and writing.
-Your manager will send you instructions at the end of week 2 for submitting your articles from week 3 onwards.

 You need to write within the two categories you chose when you were hired, however if you are ever compelled by a topic not within your categories, you are welcome to deviate for that article.
-Please just send me an email beforehand.
+Please just ensure your add your topic to the News Team & Assignment Desk document for your article to be approved, BEFORE you start writing.
 Check out the Links and Categories tab for further information on your categories.

 Things to Know

-1. Pick a Weekly Schedule: Telecommuting offers tremendous freedom, however without a set schedule, it will be very difficult to complete this internship successfully.
+1. Pick a Weekly Schedule: Telecommuting offers tremendous freedom, however without a set schedule, it will be very difficult to complete this role successfully.
 It becomes very easy to wait until the end of the week and find yourself speed typing poor-quality articles or missing weekly targets.
-Either scenario can result in losing your internship.
+Either scenario can result in losing your role with us.

 2. News Team & Assignment Desk: This document covers who’s writing what, topics for articles, key research links and it contains lots of helpful info.